-1975 – Eletronorte begins the studies of Hydroelectric Inventory of the Xingu River Basin.
-The first mapping of the river and the bus localization project were carried out.
+1975 – Eletronorte begins the Hydroelectric Inventory studies on the Xingu River Basin.
+The first mapping of the river and the dam localization project are carried out.

-1980 – Once the inventory is completed, studies are under way to build the Altamira Hydroelectric Complex, with the Babaquara (6,600 MW) and Kararaô (11,000 MW) plants - the latter gave rise to the Belo Monte Hydroelectric Plant.
-According to the study of that period, the mills would require the displacement of 7,000 Indians, from 12 indigenous lands.
+1980 – Upon completion of the inventory, studies to build the Altamira Hydroelectric Complex begin, comprising the Babaquara (6,600 MW) and Kararaô (11,000 MW) plants - the latter gave rise to the Belo Monte HPP.
+According to the studies conducted in the period, the plants would require the displacement of 7,000 inhabitants from 12 indigenous lands.

-1994 – Review of Feasibility Studies, with reduction of flooded area and guarantee of non-flood of indigenous lands.
+1994 – Feasibility Studies are reviewed, with subsequent reduction of the flooded area and assurance that no indigenous lands would be flooded.

-2002 – Presentation of new surveys to ANEEL.
-The Environmental Impact Study (EIA) is halted at the request of the Public Prosecutor.
+2002 – New surveys are submitted to ANEEL.
+The Environmental Impact Study is halted at the request of the Public Prosecutor.

-July 2005 – National Congress authorizes Eletrobrás to complete the EIA.
+July 2005 – The National Congress authorizes Eletrobrás to complete the Environmental Impact Study.

-January 2006 – Eletrobrás requests the Brazilian Institute for the Environment and Renewable Natural Resources (IBAMA) to open the previous environmental licensing process.
-The EIA begins to be drawn up.
+January 2006 – Eletrobrás requests the Brazilian Institute of the Environment and Renewable Natural Resources (IBAMA) to initiate the preliminary environmental licensing process.

 March 2006 – IBAMA conducts the first technical survey in the project area.